aurasprint-dev/Enterprise-AI-Portfolio/README.md

 # Senior IT Consultant: Enterprise AI & Agentic Solutions Portfolio
 > **Targeting:** AI Transformation for SMBs and Large Enterprises | 2026 Roadmap

 This repository serves as a live portfolio of 10 production-grade AI samples designed to solve high-impact IT bottlenecks.
-Each project is mapped to a specific enterprise pain point.
+Each project is mapped to a specific enterprise pain point, utilizing state-of-the-art frameworks.

 ---